EricCHChang/SingleCaseMethods/README.md

 * Crawford, J. R., & Garthwaite, P. H. (2005).
 Testing for suspected impairments and dissociations in single-case studies in neuropsychology: evaluation of alternatives using monte carlo simulations and revised tests for dissociations. *Neuropsychology, 19*(3), 318.

+* Crawford, J. R., & Garthwaite, P. H. (2007).
+Comparison of a single case to a control or normative sample in neuropsychology: Development of a Bayesian approach. *Cognitive Neuropsychology, 24*(4), 343-372.

 * Crawford, J. R., Garthwaite, P. H., & Porter, S. (2010).
 Point and interval estimates of effect sizes for the case-controls design in neuropsychology: rationale, methods, implementations, and proposed reporting standards. *Cognitive neuropsychology, 27*(3), 245-260.

 * Crawford, J. R., & Howell, D. C. (1998).
 Comparing an individual's test score against norms derived from small samples. *The Clinical Neuropsychologist, 12*(4), 482-486.